GenomaGames/genomagames.github.io/posts/2018/09/p2d-devlog-v0-3-0-enemies-and-new-location.md

 #### New Game Country Location

-Now there is a new set of sprites to create countryish locations!
+Now there is a new set of sprites to create country-ish locations!

 ![Country Location](https://media.giphy.com/media/ozjF8ZMxh17T5JMy2n/giphy.gif)